Super Troopers: 25 years of Starship Troopers

 THE RETURN OF RICO

 The years rolled by.
 Robert Heinlein’s status as an author steadily increased.
-By the time of his death in 1988, the man behind Stranger in a Strange Land and The Moon Is A Harsh Mistress was regularly ranked as one of the “Big Three” of English language science fiction authors alongside Isaac Asimov and Arthur C. Clarke.
+By the time of his death in 1988, the man behind Stranger in a Strange Land and The Moon Is A Harsh Mistress was regularly ranked as one of the “Big Three” best English language science fiction authors alongside Isaac Asimov and Arthur C. Clarke.
 The year 1978, meanwhile, had seen a teenaged Sarah Brightman release the single, ‘I’m In Love With A Starship Trooper’ with Hot Gossip.
 The following year saw The VCs debut in British comic, 2000AD.
 Unlike the pop song and as he freely admitted, Gerry Finley-Day’s strip clearly owed a lot to Heinlein’s novel, Starship Troopers.

 In the 1990s, a script entitled Bug Hunt At Outpost Nine began to circulate.
 The script was similar enough to Heinlein’s 1959 book that a decision was to buy the rights and adapt it directly.
-Paul Verhoeven, the man behind the original science fiction blockbusters, Robocop and Total Recall was hired to direct.
+Paul Verhoeven, the man behind the original science-fiction blockbusters, Robocop and Total Recall was hired to direct.

 TOTAL FREEFALL